The Woman in Cabin 10 Book Review. Plot, Ending, and Is It Worth Reading?

-Locked-room mysteries live or die on one question: do you trust the person telling the story?
-Ruth Ware builds her entire novel around making that question as hard as possible to answer.
+The Woman in Cabin 10 is a locked-room mystery that lives or dies on one question: can you trust the person telling the story?
+Ruth Ware builds the entire novel around making that answer as hard as possible.

 The Woman in Cabin 10 follows Lo Blacklock, a travel journalist who lands a coveted spot on the maiden voyage of the Aurora Borealis, an ultra-exclusive yacht with only ten cabins cutting through the Norwegian fjords.
 She's there to network, write something worth reading, and maybe finally get her career unstuck.
 What she gets instead is a scream, a splash, and a smear of what looks like blood on the glass of the cabin next to hers.